alliemeetsfungi/QIIME2_Help/README.md

   --p-min-consensus 0.51 \
   --output-dir path/to/search/results/database/directory-90
 ```
-Filter out remaining unassigned sequences from this query search into their own file
+Filter out remaining unassigned sequences from this query search into their own file in the new directory.
 ```
 qiime taxa filter-seqs \
   --i-sequences path/to/search/results/database/directory-95/unassigned-rep-seqs.qza \        #Use the input file for the BLAST search (unassigned-rep-seqs.qza)